alrasek/string-comparison/README.md

 # string-comparison
 Comparing old and new versions of String.
-Resulkt is one string with highlighted by tag things which changes.
+Result is a string with highlighted by tag words which have changed.
 Methods:
 * **getComparisonString** :
    Returns result string which combines old value with highlighted added and deleted words.